ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Experiments

 \subsection{Comparison of Temporal Power Spectra}

-This experiment compares the Temporal Power Spectra (TPS) of both IPSL-DCPP and ArchesClimate to compare signals at different temporal frequencies.
-We look at the TPS for a 10-year 10-member ensemble initialized at 1969 for the North Atlantic.
-We use anomalies for all variables and use the same variable subset as in \autoref{exp:tropical_regional_accuracy}.
+The Temporal Power Spectra (TPS) of both IPSL-DCPP and ArchesClimate are compared for the same two decades.
+We use anomalies and use the same variable subset as in \cref{exp:tropical_regional_accuracy}.
+We include TPS of DiffESM and MESMER-M where possible.

-In \autoref{fig:rank_hist_and_psd}, there is a noticeable annual, seasonal and monthly signal for all variables.
-For all variables that have u-shaped rank histograms, ArchesClimate is underpowered in all but the strongest cycles.
-In \textit{psl} (sea-level pressure), ArchesClimate correctly captures the strong annual cycle but under-represents everywhere else.
-This gives us insight into where ArchesClimate is unable to capture the variability of certain variables.
-It is clear in \autoref{fig:rank_hist_and_psd} that the variables with lower variance are unable to generate enough power at frequencies outside of monthly, seasonal and annual cycles.
-This helps inform how to increase variance by including spectral information in the loss function.
-We investigate this idea in \autoref{exp:improving_variance}.